anewton1998/draft-regext-rdap-extensions/draft-regext-rdap-extensions.md

 after the specification of the value's type in the registry may not be recognized by clients and therefore either ignored or passed on to users without processing.

+Designated experts MUST reject any registration that is a duplicate of an existing registration, and all registrations are to be considered case-insensitive.
+That is, any new registration that is a case variant of an existing registration should be rejected.

+RDAP clients SHOULD match values in this registry using case-insensitive matching.

+Definitions of new types (see above) MAY additionally constrain the format of values for those new types beyond the specification of this document and [@!RFC9083].
+Designated experts MUST evaluate registrations with those criteria.

 The RDAP JSON Values Registry should have as a minimum three expert reviewers and ideally four or five.
 An expert reviewer assigned to the review of an RDAP